juniordiscart/ImpossibleOdds-TacticalCamera/README.md

 * Zooming in / out
 * Smooth camera angle and movement speed adjustments based on the altitude
 * Pivot rotations - looking around its current position
-* Orbit rotations - orbit the camera around its focus point
 * Area of operation - restrict the camera to move only in a specific area
 * Flexible and easy to use settings
 * Easily integrates with your input classes